sass/sass/accepted/module-system.md

 * For each member `member` in `imported`:

-  * If `member` has the same type and name as a member in `import`, do nothing.
+  * If `member` doesn't have the same type and name as a member in `import`, add it to `import`.

     > Note that *all* members defined in `file` or in files it imports will
     > already be in `import`.
 Only members brought in by `@forward` are added to
     > `import` in this step.

-  * Otherwise, add `member` to `import` and to `module`.
+  * Add `member` to `module`.

+    > *All* members of `imported` are made available in `module`, whether
+    > they're forwarded or defined in the module itself.
+They override any
-    > This makes forwarded members available in the importing module, but does
+    > existing definitions in the current module, just like they override any
-    > not allow them to overwrite existing members with the same names and
-    > types.
+    > values in the import context.

 > When a stylesheet contains only `@import`s without any `@use`s, the `@import`s
 > are intended to work exactly as they did in previous Sass versions.
 Any